-Sometimes you’ve just gotta get out of town, ya know?
-We love riding our local routes, but it sure is fun to mix it up a bit.
-Therefore, we hit the road a few times a year.
-There’s hardly a better way to get to know your teammates than spending a full weekend with them.
-Every year can be different in regard to destination, lodging, and timing, but Aspen and Moab have become mainstays of our calendar.
-We keep our trips affordable and easy: team leaders arrange lodging and a main meal, and members simply pay up to RSVP.
-Just like everything on our calendar, these weekends are totally optional.
-Lodging spots are usually gobbled up fast, so teammies are encouraged to jump on opportunities asap.
-Following are examples of some of our favorite trips:
+We love riding local routes, but it sure is fun to mix it up a bit!
+Plus, there’s hardly a better way to get to know your teammates than spending a long drive or weekend with them, our trips have been the catalyst for many lifelong friendships.
+Every year can be different in regard to destination, logistics, and timing.
+Just like everything on our calendar, these trips are totally optional.
+Following are examples of some of our favorite past trips:

 Mountain bikers rejoice at the thought of a weekend in the cyclist’s mecca of Moab.
-The team reserves a group camp site 6 months in advance to be sure we get the campground of our choice.
-Team leaders organize the trip to epic proportions: carpools, shared camping gear, rides for different ability levels, and even a shuttle service to bag epic trails.
-For those who love NOT camping, they grab their own lodging in town and just meet up at trailheads.
-Since it’s a haul to get from CO’s Front Range to Moab, this is at least a 4-night weekend.
-Some folks have to arrive a day late or leave early, and that’s OK.
+Team leaders organized the trip to epic proportions: a group campsite, carpools, rides for different ability levels, and even a shuttle service to bag epic trails.
+For those who love NOT camping, they grabbed their own lodging in town and just met up at trailheads.
+Since it’s a haul to get from CO’s Front Range to Moab, this has been at least a 4-night weekend.
+Some folks had to arrive a day late or leave early, and that’s OK.
 We’ve learned things over the years so the Moab trip is recommended only for blue (intermediate) riders to black (advanced) levels.